-Boise households have composted more than 36 million pounds of material to date.
+Boise households have composted nearly 40 million pounds of material to date.
 Without your efforts, all of that material would have been dumped and buried in the landfill.
-Instead, it’s being turned into a valuable and useful new product that will improve the soil in landscapes across the city this fall.
+Instead, it’s being turned into a valuable and useful new product that will improve the soil in landscapes across the city.

 So what happens to the material that has been collected?